fbertola/mother-docker/README.md

 #### Networking

 It is often advisable not to statically bind specific ports in your containers, either because this will prevents from running the same container twice (e.g. when container creation is a part of multiple integration tests) or because some service might already using it.
-In these cases, it is useful to let Docker assign an ephemeral port to all exposed ones; this is possible with the `publish_all` option.
+In these cases, it is useful to let Docker assign an ephemeral port to all the exposed ones; this is possible with the `publish_all` option.

 For further documentation see [this link](https://docs.docker.com/articles/networking/#binding-ports).